hbctraining/variant_analysis/lessons/04_sequence_alignment_theory.md

 > This is a very common annotation for paired-end reads.
 Alternatively, sometimes they might also be annotated as `_R1`/`_R2`, but once again, they will almost always be placed right before the `.fq`/`.fastq` extension.
 >

+### Read groups

+Let's talk a bit more about read groups

+    - **ID**: This is the identification for a given batch of reads.
+This ***MUST*** be unique to your experiment.

+    - **PL**: This is the platform that the sequencing was run on.
+For aligning Illumina reads, you should use "illumina" here.

+    - **PU**: This is the platform unit and it is ideally supposed to hold `<FLOWCELL_BARCODE>.<LANE>.<SAMPLE_BARCODE>`, where `<FLOWCELL_BARCODE>` is the barcode of the flowcell, `<LANE>` is the lane the data was run on and `<SAMPLE_BARCODE>` is supposed to be a library/sample specific identifer.
+In some software packages **PU** can take precedence over the **ID** field.
+If you don't happen to have the `<FLOWCELL_BARCODE>.<LANE>.<SAMPLE_BARCODE>`, just make this field something useful that will help identify the sample.
+In this case, we didn't have that information so we are re-using the **ID** field here.

+    - **SM**: This is to mark which *sample* your reads are coming from.
+Note, this does not need to be unique like the **ID** field, since you may have multiple Read Group **ID**s coming from a single sample.
+For example, you may be merging alignment (BAM/SAM) files that originated from the same individual, but we sequenced on different lanes or machines.
+In this case, each batch of reads from a sample would have different Read Group **ID**s, but the same **SM** value.
+We will discuss how to merge these alignments with different read groups from the same sample later in a dropdown menu within the [alignment processing lesson](06_alignment_file_processing.md).

+    - More information about read groups and some fields we didn't discuss can be found [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups).

+### Creating a script for alignment

 To align reads to the reference sequence, we will need to create an `sbatch` job submission script in `vim`.